URCF/urcf_workshops/_sources/python_programming/04-lists.md

 (e.g. if you wanted to apply the solution to a set of lists of different lengths)?
 If not, try to change your approach to make it more robust.

-*Hint*: Remember that indices can be negative as well as positive
+*Hint*: Remember that indices can be negative as well as positive.

 :::{dropdown} Solution
 Use negative indices to count elements from the end of a container (such as list or string):